Tag Archives: Mark McGwire

 Mark McGwire’s Steroid Confession, Part 1

-Mark McGwire’s long-awaited admission that he used steroid should have no bearing at all on the judgment of him as an unworthy baseball idol.
+Former slugging first baseman Mark McGwire finally admitted yesterday that he indeed was a steroid-user while playing.
+Telling the truth, even, as in McGwire’s case, when it is done too late and in a self-serving manner, is a good thing.
+Nevertheless, his admission should have no bearing at all on the judgment of him as unworthy of post-career honors.
 McGwire cheated, and his use of steroids damaged his fellow players and the game.
+Nothing he said changes any of that.
 Continue reading